akkadotnet/akka.net/docs/articles/clustering/member-roles.md

 Not all Akka.NET applications in a cluster need to perform the same function.
 For example, there might be one sub-set which runs the web front-end, one which runs the data access layer and one for the number-crunching.
 Choosing which actors to start on each node, for example cluster-aware routers, can take member roles into account to achieve this distribution of responsibilities.

-# How to Use Role Information in Akka.NET
+# How to Use Roles

 The member roles are defined in the configuration property named `akka.cluster.roles` and typically defined in the start script as a system property or environment variable.: